Corks, exotic 4-manifolds and knot concordance: Proofs of the main results

-\begin{corollary}Assume that a knot $K$ satisfies either $\tau(K)>0$ or $\epsilon(K)=-1$.
-Then the knots $P_{0,0}(K)$ and $Q_{0,0}(K)$ have the same $0$-surgery but are not concordant for any orientations. \end{corollary} \begin{proof}A result of Levine \cite{Lev} shows $\tau(P_{0,0}(K))=\tau(K)+1$ under the above assumption.
+\begin{corollary} Assume that a knot $K$ satisfies either $\tau(K)>0$ or $\epsilon(K)=-1$.
+Then the knots $P_{0,0}(K)$ and $Q_{0,0}(K)$ have the same $0$-surgery but are not concordant for any orientations. \end{corollary} \begin{proof}A result of Levine \cite{Lev} shows $\tau(P_{0,0}(K))=\tau(K)+1$ (and $\epsilon(P_{0,0}(K))=1$) under the above assumption.
 Hence $P_{0,0}(K)$ is not concordant to $K$ for any orientations.
 Since $Q_{0,0}(K)$ is concordant to $K$ (Remark~\ref{thm:torus:remark}), this fact and Lemma~\ref{proof:lem:cork} shows the claim. \end{proof} We remark that this corollary enlarges the class of $K$ from the class given by Theorem~\ref{thm:satellite:detail}.
-For example, a negative torus knot $T_{p,-q}$ $(p,q>1)$ satisfies the assumption of this corollary by \cite{Hom}, though it does not satisfy the aforementioned condition given by Theorem~\ref{thm:satellite:detail}.
+For example, according to \cite{Hom}, a negative torus knot $T_{p,-q}$ $(p,q>1)$ satisfies $\epsilon=-1$ and hence the assumption of this corollary, though it does not satisfy the aforementioned condition given by Theorem~\ref{thm:satellite:detail}.